-Of course, it's a hugely personal choice, but which is the most cost effective depends on where you are, and what options you go for.
-Don't assume cremation's cheaper - in some areas crematoria fees are greater than burial fees, so check with the local council.
+It's a hugely personal choice, but which is the most cost effective depends on where you are, and what options you go for.
+Don't assume cremation's cheaper – in some areas crematoria fees are greater than burial fees, so check with the council.

 To give you an idea of burial fees, the Natural Death Centre charity tells us burial plots vary hugely from about £200 to £20,000, depending on area.
 Grave preparation fees vary from about £150 to £500, plus there are fees to put up a memorial stone, local authority burial fees, and any extras (known as 'disbursements'), as well as the cost of a coffin.

 As a rough guide, basic cremation fees if you go direct are generally £250-£800, but it varies depending on the area and options such as the time of day.
 Unless the coroner's involved, you also need two doctors' signatures for cremation, which costs about £160.
 You'll also need to factor in coffin and any memorial stone costs too.